simplecov-ruby/simplecov/README.md

     coverage

-If you're making a Rails application, SimpleCov comes with a built-in configurations (see below for information on profiles) which will get you started with groups for your Controllers, Views, Models and Helpers.
+If you're making a Rails application, SimpleCov comes with built-in configurations (see below for information on profiles) that will get you started with groups for your Controllers, Views, Models and Helpers.
 To use it, the first two lines of your test_helper should be like this:

 ```ruby